tx3stn/plex2pl/README.md

 ### `plexAuthToken`

 The token required to authenticate the requests against the Plex server.

 See [their docs on how you can find yours](https://support.plex.tv/articles/204059436).

 ### `OutDirectory`

 The location of the directory you want to generate the playlists in.

-Each playlist will be created as a file with the playlist title as the name in this directory.
+Each playlist will be created as a file with the playlist title as the name inside this directory.

 ### `verbose`